antoniomedrano/pNISE/README.md

 # pNISE
-A parallelized NISE algorithm applied toward biobjective shortest path analysis on raster grids used in Medrano & Church (2015) and in Medrano (2021).
+A parallelized NISE algorithm written in Java applied toward biobjective shortest path analysis on raster grids used in Medrano & Church (2015) and in Medrano (2021).
 Serial NISE was originally published in Cohon *et al.* (1979)

 ## Contents
 Contains both a graphical implementation using Processing, and a non-graphical but faster implementation in Java.
 Data is included in both.